About Green Hedges School

 Learn about Green Hedges School and what makes us such a warm and nurturing environment for your child.

 Frances and Kenton Kilmer, Green Hedges School’s founders, believed in creating a school where all children were equal.
-Throughout the School’s 78-year history, diversity, equity, and inclusion have been guiding principles in how we conduct ourselves as a community.
+Throughout the School’s history, diversity, equity, inclusion, justice, and belonging have been guiding principles in how we conduct ourselves as a community.
 To guide our work in this area, a DEI committee was formed in 2019 to:

 Out of the hard work of the committee also came a Diversity, Equity, and Inclusion Statement: